Apoc70/Purge-LogFiles/README.md

 ### Auto
 Switch to use automatic detection of the IIS and Exchange log folder paths

+### RepositoryRootPath
+Absolute path to a repository folder for storing copied log files and compressed archives.
+Preferably an UNC path.
+A new subfolder will be created for each Exchange server.

+### ArchiveMode
+Log file copy and archive mode.
+Possible values

+* _None_ = All log files will be purged without being copied
+* _CopyOnly_ = Simply copy log files to the RepositoryRootPath
+* _CopyAndZip_ = Copy logfiles and send copied files to compressed archive
+* _CopyZipAndDelete_ = Same as CopyAndZip, but delete copied log files from RepositoryRootPath

 ### SendMail
 Switch to send an Html report